"chess", "chess set", "chess sets", "chess pieces", "chess museum", "schaak", "Schach", "échec", "ajedrez"

 Argentina (Americas)

 Argentina.
-This is an interesting "Staunton" set, made for the benefit of the 1939 Chess Olympiad in Buenos Aires, at that time called: "Torneo de las Naciones".
+This "Staunton" set is a piece of chess history.
+It has been made for the benefit of the 1939 Chess Olympiad in Buenos Aires, at that time called: "Torneo de las Naciones".
 The set is named "Magistral" and made of "Fenolit", which is a product of the Bakelite company Malaspina, Ferrari & Cia.
 The pieces have been made in moulds and seams are clearly visible.
-Recently (June 2021) I got evidence (on chess.com) that the "Fenolit" sets were actually used in the tournament.
-But shown pictures in B&W do not give 100% certainty.
+Recently (October 2025) I learned that there are 2 versions, the larger with King 9.5 cm that was used in the tournament, and the smaller with King 9.0 that was commercial available.
+I believe the sets from the tournament were given to players.
+It is most likely that my set has some pieces mixed with the smaller set.
 The pamphlet gives interesting information (see pictures).

 « of 15 »